spitschan/ShapeToolbox/doc/source/overview.rst

 mapping, and there is an option for computing vertex normals for improved rendering quality.

-TODO TODO TODO:
+|toolbox| only does polygonal modeling of the shapes, no NURBS are

-TODO: What it does not do.
-It doesn't model surface using NURBS, it only does polygonal modeling.
-I cannot do arbitrary shapes, although the available shapes and modulations do provide reasonable flexibility for research purposes.
+available.
+It cannot do arbitrary shapes, although the available shapes and modulations do provide reasonable flexibility for research purposes.
 In many cases, the models are large and redundant---there can be many vertex points in an area where a few would suffice, and there is no smart checking and removal of those.
 Actually, there is no smart or fancy anything!
 The models are mainly intended for experiments on vision.
-TODO: mesh size stays constant so that two models can be blended.
-The idea is that the user knows exactly what kind of model s/he is creating---efficiency is secondary.
-On the other hand, there is minimal error checking on the parameters.
-It is the user's responsibility to make sure the modulation parameters make sense.
+As they are meant for research purposes rather than for efficient graphics applications, no optimization is done in terms of model size etc.  Also, having a standard mesh size enables the user to easily blend two or more shapes together.
+There is also minimal error checking on input arguments and modulation parameters, so it is the user's responsibility to make sure the parameters make sense.
 This is because, again, this is a tool for making models for research.
 We don't want to start guessing what kind of weird shapes you have in mind.

 Workflow
 ========

 TODO.

+1. Design the model(s)

+2. Make the model(s)

+3. Set material properties and scene layout

+4. Render

+5. Post-process